Paris Saint-Germain FC

-Paris Saint-Germain Football Club, commonly referred to as Paris Saint-Germain (/fr/) or simply PSG, Paris or Paris SG, are a French professional football club based in Paris.
-Founded in 1970, following the merger of Paris FC and Stade Saint-Germain, they compete in Ligue 1, the top division of French football.
-PSG play their home matches in the 47,929-capacity Parc des Princes in Paris.
-With 55 trophies won, they are the most decorated club in France.
-PSG are the most popular football club in France and one of the most widely supported teams in the world.
-The team has a longstanding rivalry with Marseille, against whom they contest Le Classique.
+Paris Saint-Germain Football Club, commonly referred to as Paris Saint-Germain (/fr/), PSG, Paris, or Paris SG, is a French professional football club based in Paris.
+Founded in 1970 through the merger of Paris FC and Stade Saint-Germain, the club competes in Ligue 1, the highest division of French football, and plays its home matches at the Parc des Princes.
+PSG is France's most widely supported football club and one of the most followed clubs worldwide.
+The club has rivalries with Olympique de Marseille, against whom it contests Le Classique, and Paris FC in the Paris derby.